alxHawley/python-behave/README.md

 The API steps rely on the Python Requests library to make authentication requests, perform CRUD actions on the API, and make assertions on the API response.
 Additionally, I've added some schema validation steps that utilize jsonschema.
 For API testing I really value the simplicity, capability, and speed of Python paired with Requests.

-The UI steps leverage Selenium to interact with a playground website.
+The UI steps use Selenium to interact with a playground website.
 Selenium was chosen for this project simply because it works well with Python (and I wanted the exercise).

 WIP: This project is set up (albeit somewhat crudely) with a GitHub Actions Workflow to run features on pushes to the main branch.
 I had to get a little creative with the environment.py file to isolate dependancies/imports, and I have backlog items to modify and enhance the workflow for better performance.